a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Herbert Toth, *Relations Concrete, Abstract and Applied, An Introduction*

+Michael Spivak, *Calculus*, Fourth Edition

-(insert here more books on Analysis)
+(insert here more books on Calculus and Analysis)

 **Mythology/Allegory/Symbolism**